Our Team

 QUanyuan Wan, PhD, Post-doctoral Fellow

-Quanyuan Wan earned his PhD in Aquatic Animal Medicine at the Huazhong Agricultural University in China.
-By using molecular and cellular biotechniques, he found the functional difference between RIG-I and MDA5 genes in controlling the induction of interferon, and the relationship of iron metabolism and antiviral immune response.
+Dr. Wan earned his PhD in Aquatic Animal Medicine at the Huazhong Agricultural University in China.
+Using molecular and cellular techniques, he discovered functional differences in how RIG-I and MDA5 genes control the induction of interferon, and the relationship between iron metabolism and antiviral immune responses.
 Subsequently, Dr. Wan was trained in cancer immunotherapy as a post-doctoral fellow at the Houston Methodist Research Institute (HMRI).
-Using an animal model, he studied a combination therapy of Type I interferon (IFN-I) and a nano-vaccine to treat melanoma.
-Dr. Wan also investigated optimizing the therapeutic efficacy of CAR-T on lymphoma.
-Currently, he is a post-doctoral fellow in the lab of Youli Zu, MD, PhD, developing novel clinical applications of oligonucleotide aptamer technology for disease diagnosis and precision therapy.
+In an animal model of melanoma, he studied the therapeutic efficacy of Type I interferon (IFN-I) and nano-vaccine combination therapy.
+Dr. Wan also investigated ways in which to optimize the therapeutic efficacy of CAR-T in lymphoma.
+Currently, he is a post-doctoral fellow in the lab of Youli Zu, MD, PhD, developing novel clinical applications for oligonucleotide aptamer technology in disease diagnosis and precision therapy.
 Dr. Wan is also interested in developing aptamer-guided cancer vaccines for tumor-specific immunotherapy.